 Lakeway Resort and Spa overlooks the shimmering waters of Lake Travis in Texas Hill Country.
 Make this family-friendly resort your base as you plan a weekend of golfing at the nearby Falconhead Golf Club or the Lakeway Country Club, home to two premier golf courses known for their fantastic holes, dramatic elevations and breathtaking Hill Country views.

-Lions Municipal Golf Course (locally called Muny) has been popular since opening as Austin’s first public golf course in 1934, and is listed on the Texas Registry of Historic Golf Courses.
+Lions Municipal Golf Course (locally called Muny) has been popular since opening as Austin’s first public golf course in 1934.
+The course is listed on the Texas Registry of Historic Golf Courses and is regarded as the first-ever integrated golf course in the south, that taking place during the 1950s.
 Although the 6,001-yard course is considered short by today’s standards, the small greens and narrow, tree-lined fairways still offer a challenge for even the longest hitters.

 Avery Ranch.
 Courtesy of Avid Golfer.

-Riverside Golf Course, located just minutes from downtown Austin, is the place where golfing legends Ben Crenshaw and Tom Kite honed their games.
-Grab a breakfast taco at The Tin Cup Grill before hitting the picturesque fairways that are lined with stately oak, pecan and maple trees.
+Riverside Golf Course, located just minutes from Downtown Austin, is the place where golfing legends Ben Crenshaw and Tom Kite honed their games.
+Grab a breakfast taco at the Blue In Green Grill & Watering Hole before hitting the picturesque fairways that are lined with stately oak, pecan and maple trees.
 Walk-up are always welcome.

 The beautiful Texas Hill Country setting of Avery Ranch Golf Club lends itself to spectacular sunsets that you’ll want to stick around for.
 Designed by former Jack Nicklaus course architect Andy Raugust, Avery Ranch blends an upscale golf course seamlessly into a natural setting of limestone caverns, knobby live oak trees, rolling hills and meandering streams.

 Grey Rock Golf Club boasts 160 acres of towering oak trees (presenting challenges for golfers) and majestic views in the heart of Texas Hill Country.
-The limestone clubhouse overlooking the 18th hole is home to the Pro Shop and Putter’s Grill, which features the inviting outdoor Biergarten.
+The limestone clubhouse overlooking the 18th hole is home to the Pro Shop and Grey Rock Grille, which features the inviting outdoor pavillion.